 At the time when China faced its largest challenge in history in terms of sovereignty, dignity and culture, its art experienced importation of Western forms and aesthetics.
 The two artistic traditions clashed, coexisted and were integrated.
 Chinese artists then attempted to infuse their art with the cultural identity of China.
 To understand the artistic impact of the West and China's reaction to it, we will investigate this journey from its beginning, the Opium Wars to 1949, when China moved forward from a feudal empire to a republican nation in a turbulent century.
-This counts toward the Asia place and the after 1800 time requirements for the major.
-Prerequisite: ARHS 111, 114 or permission of instructor.
+This counts toward the 200-level intermediate course requirement, the Asia place and the after 1800 time requirements for the major.
+Prerequisite: ARHS 111 or 114.